hashptl/auto-annotated-portfolio/content/pages/images.md

   - type: MediaGallerySection
     title: Designs & Concepts
     subtitle: >-
-      Skailabs is a prospective learning engine operating on concept namely "Rhizome" [Deleuze
+      Skailabs is a prospective learning engine operating on the concept of "Rhizome" [Deleuze &Guattari '75] I believe sthe strictness of operating within one discipline is archaic and hinders true education.
+Intelligence is fluid and therefore the method of learning should be such too.
+Skailabs will be highly visual and filled with stories, here are some of the blue prints and palettes.. from theory to sketch - the actual engine may be quite different.
     images:
       - type: ImageBlock
         url: /images/all knowledge dissipates into understanding.png